 Sorry, but it’s actually a statistic.
 Research from the University of Scranton found that a paltry 8% of people who set New Year’s resolutions ultimately achieve them.
 The good news?
 People who explicitly make resolutions are 10 times more likely to achieve them than those who don’t even set the goal.

 In other words, to quote Lloyd Christmas from Dumb & Dumber, “So, you’re telling me there’s a chance…”

 If you’ve got a goal in mind, you’ve already taken the first step toward achieving it.
 Now let Onnit help you the rest of the way.

-With the help of our CEO, Aubrey Marcus, author of the 16-week coaching program “Go For Your Win“, we’ll lay out exactly how you can re-wire your own brain to identify your biggest dreams, prioritize the process you need to achieve them, and avoid the self-sabotage that does most people in just weeks into the year.
+With the help of our founder, Aubrey Marcus, author of the 16-week coaching program “Go For Your Win“, we’ll lay out exactly how you can re-wire your own brain to identify your biggest dreams, prioritize the process you need to achieve them, and avoid the self-sabotage that does most people in just weeks into the year.
 It’s the best insurance you can get to stay on track with your resolutions, and avoid becoming a statistic.